alberttrann/Text_Classifier/README.md

     4. The Grandfather Paradox and Novikov's principle (the *complications*).
     This is a huge win.
 The sentence clustering and topic-guided selection are clearly working, forcing the model to pull information from the document's different "thematic silos."

-*   **What Broke (The New Problem):** Your feeling of reduced coherence is correct.
+*   **What Broke (The New Problem):** The feeling of reduced coherence is there.
 The summary feels like a series of disconnected "best hits" rather than a smooth argument.
     *   **Example of a Jarring Jump:** The summary presents the experiment's success ("...proof that it is possible to race against light and win.") and immediately follows it with skepticism ("Nevertheless, there’s plenty of reason to remain sceptical.").
 While these sentences are both important, the transition is abrupt.
 A human writer would add connective phrasing.
     *   **Root Cause:** This is a classic artifact of "coverage-enforced" extractive summarization.
 The model's sole objective is to pick the N highest-scoring sentences, with the constraint that they must come from different topic clusters.
 It has **no concept of narrative flow or local coherence** between sentence pairs.
 It picks the best sentence from Cluster A and the best from Cluster D, without considering how they sound next to each other.